sagar-jadhav/go-examples/variadic.md

 	printNumbers(slice...)
 }

-/*
- * This function can take zero or more parameters
- */
 func printNumbers(numbers ...int) {
 	for index, number := range numbers {
 		fmt.Printf("Number at index %d is %d", index, number)